alexanderenrique/alexanderenrique.github.io/docs/coding/chatbot/WorkLog.md

     - Start with simple, vector search related questions, or simple metadata questions
     - Really see what it did each step of the way
 - Need to analyze each step of the process
 - using pydantic to enfore types.
-Make base model class, each one is a string, makes 100% sure that we never deviate
+Make base model class, each one is a string, makes 100% sure that we never deviate - see [[Today-I-Learned]] for pydantic learnings
 - Moving all this to a super computer, off the local computer
 - whever you added openAI calls, add the logfire call
 - might not need such fine grained metadata, if you have good query classification and bring back a ton of docs.
 Then you only have to worry about broader conepts like document type